keith-ng/Projects/DA - Valorant Sales Analysis/README.md

 # In-game Purchases Analysis

 ### Project Objectives
-This analysis seeks to derive insights into consumer behaviour using purchases in the game Valorant.
-Purchases in this game offer only aesthetic value and not any advantages.
+The aim of this project is to derive insights through purchases from the game Valorant.
+- Purchases in this game offer only aesthetic value and not any advantages.

-The scope of this project will be limited to identifying consumer behaviour within transactions as data is not exhaustive and conditional on making at least one purchase within the game.
+- The scope of this project will be limited to consumer behaviour as data is not exhaustive and conditional on making at least one purchase within the game.

 To avoid biases, we gather insights that are not affected by this condition.
 Some common business metrics such as average revenue per user (ARPU), lifetime value (LTV) and conversion rates would inevitably be skewed, thus omitted in the scope of this project.